alexshalamov/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 Comparing to the existing interfaces, Generic Sensor API provides great number of advantages:

+- Generic Sensor API is a framework, i.e. it can be easily extended with new sensor classes and each of these classes will keep the generic interface.
+The client code initially written for one sensor type can be reused for another with very little modifications!
-- You can configure sensors.
-For example, request data delivery rate suitable for your application.
+- You can configure the desired sensor data.
+For example, request sensor reading delivery rate suitable for your application.
 - You can detect whether sensor is available on the platform.
-- Sensor readings have high precision timestamps, enabling synchronization with other activities.
+- Sensor readings have high precision timestamps, enabling better synchronization with other activities in your applicaion.
 - Sensor data models and coordinate systems are clearly defined, allowing browser vendors to implement interoperable solutions.
 - The Generic Sensor based interfaces are not bound to DOM (neither navigator